Verse

 By Seth Rees0MAT 5:291CO 9:24PHP 3:13COL 3:52TI 4:7HEB 6:12HEB 12:11PE 1:6Seth Rees preaches on the heavenly race described in Hebrews 12:1-4, emphasizing the need to run with patience, looking unto Jesus as the Author and Finisher of our faith.
 He highlights the importance of laying aside every weight and the inbred sin that easily besets us to run the Christian race credibly and win the prize.
 Rees stresses the necessity of being saved, sanctified, and continuously progressing in the race, enduring trials with patience and focusing on Jesus amidst challenges.
 He urges believers to consider the cloud of witnesses cheering us on and to eliminate anything hindering our spiritual progress to become strong men and women in the race.

-The Use of Desertions - the Reprobate
+The Reward of the Righteous

 - Adam Clarke